opeakinfenwa/URL-Shortener-Service/README.md

 * Authenticated and unauthenticated users can generate custom short URLs
 * Tracks `clickCount` and metadata for analytics
-* Emits real time event via Socket.IO upon URL creation (visible in console)
+* Emits real-time event via Socket.IO upon URL creation (visible in console)
 * Each authenticated user sees only their URLs
 * Users can **claim previously created short URLs** (as unauthenticated users) upon signing up
 * Rate limiting per IP to mitigate spamming and abuse